 If you're interested, read some good instructions on performing this upgrade.

-However, it's not just in portable computers that SSDs can show benefits.
+However, it's not just in portable computers that SSDs demonstrate significant benefits.
 Those performance gains will be the same in a desktop computer.
 And because SSDs can read and write data so quickly, you'll see particular advantages in situations where you need to manipulate a lot of data.
 For example:

 - Using large databases like your customer relationship management system

 - Saving or processing big files such as videos or complex images